Alyxandria Treasure

 Alyxandria Treasure (born May 15, 1992 in Prince George, British Columbia) is a Canadian track and field athlete competing in the high jump.
 She competed in the high jump event at the 2015 Pan American Games in Toronto, where she finished 7th.

 In 2016, she jumped her personal best of 1.93, thereby qualifying for the Olympic team.
 She placed 17th in the Rio de Janeiro Olympics.

+Treasure was an All-American jumper for the Kansas State Wildcats track and field team, finishing runner-up in the high jump at the 2014 NCAA Division I Outdoor Track and Field Championships.